animeshjain2/Age-Detection/README.md

 # Age-Detection

-Person's Age detection in real time as well as through video file using Convolutional neural networks and Caffe Framework is used in this pre-trained model.
+Person's Age and Gender detection in real time as well as through video file using Convolutional neural networks and Caffe Framework is used in this pre-trained model.

 ## Method:

 * Firstly, faces are detected in the frame using the caffe model res10_300x300_ssd_iter_140000.caffemodel.
 * Secondly, age of every person is predicted also using caffe models age_net.
+* Then gender of every is predicted using caffe model gender_net.

 ## Platform:
 * Ubuntu 16.04